Monetize talent.

 So what’s the answer?

-Of course, I'm a guy so I would think so.
+Of course, I’m a branding guy so I would think so.
 After all, if the only tool you have is a hammer, every solution looks like a nail.
-Still, the idealist in me would like to believe that besides ability and hard work there's more to monetize talent than just whom you know.
+Still, the idealist in me would like to believe that besides ability and hard work there’s more to monetize talent than just whom you know.

 You know?